pathable/pathable-scripts/README.md

 status of the selected tag with github.
 If the build status for the tag is set to 'success', then it skips running the unit tests for it locally.

+The final prompt in the inputs is if you want to do the actual deployment to the server.
+If you are only running the scripts for testing, you can answer no to that question, and the final step (deployment to galaxy servers) will be skipped.

 ## Create Tag for Production Deployment

 `npm run create-production-tags`